lyraddigital/control-value-accessors/README.md

 This repository contains 3 branches.
 Each branch contains the following.

-- **Main:** Contains the code before implementing the Control Value Accessor logic
+- **Startup:** Contains the code before implementing the Control Value Accessor logic
 - **Step-1:** Contains the new slide toggle control implemented using the ControlValueAccessor interface
-- **Step-2:** Contains the same slide toggle control, but instead, extends the CheckboxValueAccessor interface.
+- **Main:** Contains the finished product, which includes the CheckboxValueAccessor class.

 ## Development server